After much debating and some patience, I actually bought myself a new lens for my SLR camera today.

 I love taking pictures of my family.
 I think it’s the best way to capture memories.
 I have a goal to create a digital photo album each year for our family as well as an individual one for each of our children.
 We have greatly enjoyed looking over the past few years of books.
 I can only imagine how fun it will be 20 years from now.

 So hopefully, my ability to capture the moment in quality photos will improve over the years.
 The next goal I need to make is to actually get IN the pictures once in a while.
-As I get older I find each year passing by more quickly then the last.
+As I get older I find each year passing by more quickly than the last.
 These photos and albums will be a great way to remember how our family has grown and developed.

-Well tomorrow happens to be the last day me and my precious iPod have left together.
+Well, tomorrow happens to be the last day me and my precious iPod have left together.
 For Saturday I will be prepping it for shipment to the winner of my Twitter contest.
 If you have not entered then just click the link here to do so.
 I am really going to miss that iPod, but what I will miss even more is the bragging rights attached.

 Sayings such as “My iPod’s hard drive is bigger than your computers” or my favorite, “Hey iPhone, let’s see who can save “Roots” the most times on our hard drive.”
-(Those who don’t know what Roots is check movie reference Roots) Ah yes, sayings that roll of your tongue and into your heart.
+(Those who don’t know what Roots is check movie reference Roots) Ah yes, sayings that roll off your tongue and into your heart.

 The iPod which I so eloquently called “iPdo”, will make somebody else very happy.
 I will try and do some sort of video tribute for my iPod tomorrow to pay homage.
 I wanted to have a ticker tape parade at Purdue for it but I could not get the paperwork finished in time.